sy2002/HWD-Perceptron/README.md

 5. Save the modified `hwdt.py` and run it.
 Depending on how powerful your machine is, this might take a while.
-On my Mid 2012 MacBookPro, it took ~10 minutes.
+On my Mid 2012 MacBookPro, it took ~12 minutes.

-6. The resulting success rate is XX.XX%.
-This shows, that a complicated and deep network does not necessarily mean "better results".
-(You might want to inspire yourself by reading the [training results](server/hwdt.py#L18) and then go back to step #1 to create and train a network that actually has better results as the sample networks provided in this repository.
+6. After three epochs, the resulting success rate is 95.11%.
+This shows, that a complicated and "deep" network does not necessarily mean "far better results" than the smaller and easier network.
+You might want to inspire yourself by reading the [training results](server/hwdt.py#L18) and then play around with topologies, learning rates and epochs.

 7. In the folder `server/saved_nn` you will find one `.npz` file per epoch.
    You can inspect the success rate of each epoch using `load_test.py`